 Baked Pasta (or Pasta al Forno)

 The great thing about baked pasta (or pasta al forno) is that you can use most any dry pasta shape you find at your local market, though short pasta like rigatoni or penne work best.
 We used the shape Mezzi Fischiotti, essentially Ditaloni (or short rigatoni), but with ridges.
 Don’t confuse baked pasta with baked ziti, even if they sound similar in name; baked ziti is firmly situated in the Italian American tradition and usually includes more meats, cheeses (including ricotta), boiled eggs in some instances, etc. and is generally a much denser dish (though equally tasty).
-Suggest link: If you like cooking ziti, or cheese based foods, these cheese recipes offer a variety of ideas for meals that are really similar to the baked pasta or ziti.

 Italy, of course, is famous for many variations on the baked pasta theme but the simplest, in my view, is pasta al forno and unlike, for example, lasagna it doesn’t require a fancy beschemel sauce just some leftover tomato sauce (preferably with a bit meat), mozzarella, grated Grana Padano or Parmigiano Reggiano, and maybe a bit of Scamorza (a smoked mozzarella).
 Pasta al forno is consumed all over Italy and considered “fast food” and served as a first course, though it’s perfectly suitable as a weekday meal (including a salad, some olives, and maybe a few pieces of salumi).